Flee To Florida Or Double Down In Manhattan? SL Green Realty (NYSE:SLG)

 Those “young whippersnappers” represent up to 25% of new leases made YTD.

-It’s true that Google (GOOG) (NASDAQ:GOOGL), Facebook (FB), Amazon (AMZN), and Apple (AAPL) have all implemented far-reaching work-from-home programs.
+It’s true that Google (GOOG) (GOOGL), Facebook (FB), Amazon (AMZN), and Apple (AAPL) have all implemented far-reaching work-from-home programs.
 Yet they’re the same ones signing contracts for office space.

 Interesting, right?